fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intended to federate with AP.
 No commits since April 2018.
 No reply on issue about AP compatibility testing from May 8.
 Homepage now a spam site.

-* [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
+* :heavy_check_mark: [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
 It also communicated with and inter-operated with servers on the Zot6 network.
 Abandoned by the developers in March 2019 (**Update**: Recent activity Aug 2020, moved to [Codeberg](https://codeberg.org/zot/osada)).

 * [Places.pub](https://github.com/w3c/activitypub/issues/282): AP implementation testing tool?